FAQ

 What is the Trinito AI Gateway?

 A small fanless appliance on your office network that sits between your team and the public LLMs they already use.
-Every prompt is inspected before it leaves the building: names, addresses, UK identifiers, account numbers, and your own client list are replaced with placeholders.
+Every prompt is inspected before it leaves the building.
+Redacts UK personal identifiers (NI, postcodes, NHS numbers, etc.) and contextual business references (claim numbers, case refs, NHS client IDs) that could identify a client or matter — plus custom rules for your internal IDs.
 The model still gets a useful prompt; your confidential fragments do not cross the wire in cleartext.
 On the way back, placeholders are restored so the answer reads naturally.

 Staff can use a browser extension or a local chat UI — same models, governed path.
 You get an audit trail on hardware you own.
 It is an AI firewall, not a replacement for ChatGPT.
 See what the Gateway does and how the pipeline works.